alok-mishr-05/alok-mishr-05/README.md

 ## About Me

-Hello! 👋 I'm Alok Mishra, a passionate web developer with a keen interest in Java, Python, and PHP.
-I thrive on collaborative projects that challenge and expand my skills.
+Hello! 👋 I'm Alok Mishra, a passionate web developer with a keen interest in React, PHP, and Java.
+I enjoy collaborative projects that challenge and improve my skills.

 ## Interests

+- **React:** Currently exploring modern front-end development with React.
+- **PHP:** Well-versed in server-side scripting and building dynamic web applications.
 - **Java:** Proficient in building robust and scalable applications using Java.
-- **Python:** Enthusiastic about leveraging Python for its versatility and readability.
-- **PHP:** Well-versed in server-side scripting and building dynamic web applications.

 ## Collaboration